-Span The Gap Between Urban and Ecological Design with Bat Bridges
+Spanning The Gap Between Urban and Ecological Design

 What if a bridge could do more than move people from one side to another?
 What if bridges offered habitats, pest control, tourist attractions, and a boost to the local economy?
-Then you my friend, have a bat bridge.
-Simply put, a bat bridge is a typical bridge with crevices on its underside suitable for roosting bats (such as a bat house).
+Then, let me introduce you to bat bridges – a seemingly normal bridge that, intentionally or unintentionally, provides nesting cavities for bats – it’s a supercharged bat house!

-Austin, Texas’ Congress Avenue Bat Bridge is undoubtedly the world’s largest and most famous:
+Austin, Texas’ Congress Avenue Bridge is undoubtedly the world’s largest and most famous bat bridge:

 When engineers reconstructed the Congress Avenue Bridge [Austin, Texas] in 1980 they had no idea that new crevices beneath the bridge would make an ideal bat roost.
 Although bats had lived there for years, it was headline news when they suddenly began moving in by the thousands…As the city came to appreciate its bats, the population under the Congress Avenue Bridge grew to be the largest urban bat colony in North America.
 With up to 1.5 million bats spiraling into the summer skies, Austin now has one of the most unusual and fascinating tourist attractions anywhere…It is estimated that more than 100,000 people visit the bridge to witness the bat flight, generating ten million dollars in tourism revenue annually. – Bat Conservation International

-If you’d like to build your own bat bridge (or attract bats to your city, town, or yard) check out these bat house plans from the Government of Alberta.
+If you’d like to attract bats to your city, town, or yard, you can find some bat house plans on the Alberta Bats website.